brglng/dotfiles/README.md

    This will use the proper package manager on your system to install the necessary packages.
 On Ubuntu/Debian, `apt-get` is used.
-On macOS, [Homebrew](https://brew.sh/) is used, or installed if there is no existing one.
+On macOS, [Homebrew](https://brew.sh/) is used, or installed if there is not an existing one.

    If you want to setup your environment manually and only want to link the configuration files, run